getsentry/raven-python/docs/config/index.rst

 Configuring the Client
 ----------------------

-Settings are specified as part of the intialization of the client.
+Settings are specified as part of the initialization of the client.

 As of Raven 1.2.0, you can now configure all clients through a standard DSN string.
 This can be specified as a default using the ``SENTRY_DSN`` environment